smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 **New This Week**
 - :bug: Fixes issue where `Content-Length` header could be duplicated leading to signing failure (aws-sdk-rust#220, smithy-rs#697)

+- Updated AutoScaling code examples to use asynchronous config; added readme file; tested on 0.0.17 bits

 v0.0.17-alpha (September 2nd, 2021)
 ===================================